techsiteweb/restaurant/README.md

 ## Introduction

-This is a responsive one-page site presenting UI/UX features including:
+This is a responsive one-page site presenting the following UI/UX features:

 * Scrollspy
 * Smooth Scroll